When Is the Best Time

 It's cold in arches temps are usually around freezing ranging from 41-23°F/ 5°C until -5°C. However, crisp blue skies and this spectacular scenery with a handful of day visitors only is definitely a pro for the wintertime.
 Snow occurs but not much it's just the icing on the cake for brilliant shots of this exceptional landscape.

 Another pro for the winter is the campground availability; first come first serve.
 Spikes are essential for hiking in snow and ice, especially to Delicate Arch.

 If you want to experience pleasant temperatures not too many visitors go in April, May, mid-September or October.
 However, IMO the winter is the best time for the Southwest.

 It's Arches busiest year ever and the National Park gets frequently closed.
-Especially during bank holidays and weekends, the parking lot is full before 10 am.
+Especially during bank holidays and weekends, the parking lot is full before 9 am.
 But it's not only Corona and everybody wants to get outdoors.
 This issue exist already a couple of years.
 A reservation system is needed and discussed for years already.
 Unfortunately, a timed entry may be the only solution but takes away the flexibility.
-So either come as early as possible in the morning or late in the afternoon this summer 2021.
+So either come before 8 am in the morning or late in the afternoon this summer 2021.
 The only crowd-free season is the winter at the moment.

 How Much Time is Needed for Arches?

 Double Arch in the night by Ray Downs